Google: Indian Talent, Innovation Creates and Empowers Google Products Worldwide: Executives at Top Companies - ExBulletin

 “While Google’s new language capabilities are now available through artificial intelligence, there are many opportunities to continue working on them.
 One reason: to increase the capabilities and presence of AI.

-He said Google is also working with many Indian companies on artificial intelligence solutions that solve some of the opportunities and challenges, adding that the US and India could become two AI superpowers working together. .
+He said Google is also working with many Indian companies on artificial intelligence solutions that solve some of the opportunities and challenges, adding that the US and India could become two AI superpowers working together. rice field.

-“We have been in a conversation and it is clear that Google is at the forefront of emerging and critical technologies in both the US and India.
+“We have been in a dialogue and it is clear that Google is at the forefront of emerging and critical technologies both in the US and in India.
 It is good that there is dialogue,” said Bhatia, “cooperation is necessary in that area.”

 He said many companies, including Google, are looking to grow in India and are continuing to invest in India, adding that demand is clearly strong.